ephimoff/pm-roadmap/pmroadmap/index.md

       Anyone: from people are trying to get into the profession to experience PMs looking for new ways of improving their product
   - title: Trusting the guide and contribution
     details: |
       This is a collective knowledge.
-A lot of experience PMs participated in the consolidating their knowledge and expertise.
+A lot of experienced PMs participated in the consolidating their knowledge and expertise.
 Moreover, anyone can contribute and we encourage you to do so!
-footer: By æ & Community
+footer: By Anton Efimov & Community 💪
 ---